 For my cooperation with Skive municipality, I met the project managers at a visit to Skive through the Youth Goodwill Ambassadors.
 I kept in touch with a contact person that further recommended me to enter a cooperation with the Energy Department for my semester project.

 Did AAU Career events benefit you?

-The Youth Goodwill Ambassadors program offered me a lot of great and unique opportunities for my professional development.
+The Youth Goodwill Ambassadors program (the name of the YGA programme is now Young Professionals in Denmark) offered me a lot of great and unique opportunities for my professional development.

 Next to trainings about how to hold an elevator pitch and how to prepare a Danish CV, the Talent Conferences in Aarhus and Copenhagen were some of the highlights.
 Through these events, not only representatives from one of the biggest companies in Denmark can be met, also students from other cities in Denmark gather at these events.
 Therefore, it is a really great opportunity to expand the network and to get introduced to the Danish labour market.